 You might think that the battery shouldn’t drain at all while your Mac sleeps, but in fact, there are several battery-consuming processes going on in the background.
 This is perfectly normal and not a fault with the battery.
 You can check when exactly the battery drained by checking the Battery Level graph in System Settings > Battery.

 However, if you’ve ever wondered why your MacBook runs out of battery so quickly, there are several things you can do to stop it.

-Here are some of the solutions to fix Mac battery drain while in sleep mode.
+Here are some of the solutions to fix the Mac battery drain while in sleep mode.

 1. Unplug USB devices

 USB devices that draw power from your Mac may continue to use your Mac power while it’s asleep.
-For example, a USB transceiver for a mouse or external keyboard that remains connected to the device and plugged into your MacBook will drain your battery.
+For example, a USB transceiver for a mouse or external keyboard that remained connected to the device and plugged into your MacBook will drain your battery.
 The only way to stop this is to unplug the device.

 2. Check your Mac for unnecessary background processes

-One possible reason for your MacBook battery draining while it sleeps is processes running in the background that you know nothing about.
+One possible reason for your MacBook battery draining while it sleeps is processes running in the background you know nothing about.
 These are often initiated by login items.
 Login items are applications that get automatically opened when you log in.
 They can consume a lot of CPU resources and Mac energy.